Ship live translations

 false |

-Premium feature: show Clone Voice button in video call lobby. |
+Premium feature: show the Clone Voice button in the /video lobby for instant voice training. |

-Storage & Runtime Behavior
+Storage & Override Mechanism

-Admin API
+API Reference

 GET /admin/flags

-→ Returns merged flags (YAML defaults + Redis overrides)
+Returns merged flags (YAML defaults + Redis overrides)

-→ Response: { "flags": { "youtube_input": true, "mic_input": true, ... } }
+Response: { flags: { youtube_input: true, mic_input: true, ... } }

 GET /admin/flags/:flag

-→ Get a single flag value
+Get a single flag value

-→ Response: { "flag": "youtube_input", "value": true }
+Response: { flag: "youtube_input", value: true }

 });